 School Lunch.
 The state pays aid to school districts for each school lunch served to a student.
 The state aid amount is 12.5 cents per student lunch served for each free or fully-paid meal, and 52.5 cents for each reduced price lunch served.
-The state aid is in addition to federal funds provided to districts for fully paid (30 cents per lunch served), reduced-price (\$2.76 per lunch served), and free lunches (\$3.16 per lunch served).
-Each lunch served in a severe need building and each lunch qualifying for a performance-based award qualifies for an extra federal payment.
+The state aid is in addition to federal funds provided to districts for fully paid (31 cents per lunch served), reduced-price (\$2.91 per lunch served), and free lunches (\$3.31 per lunch served).
+Each lunch served in a severe need building and each lunch qualifying for a performance-based award qualifies for an extra federal payment up to 23 cents more per meal.

-Beginning in fiscal year 2015, all students qualifying for a free or reduced price lunch must receive their school lunch at no cost to the student.
+Beginning in fiscal year 2015, all Minnesota students qualifying for a free or reduced price lunch must receive their school lunch at no cost to the student.